Claire Cunningham is an independent radio producer, specialising in programmes on arts subjects and international development.

 History on a Plate, Series two – a six-part series made in collaboration with Catherine Cleary, freelance journalist and restaurant critic with the Irish Times, and social historian Juliana Adelman.
 Broadcast on RTÉ Radio One on Saturdays at 7:30 between 22 November 2014 and 10 January 2015.

 A fugue a day is a one-hour radio documentary on beloved music teacher and composer Joseph Groocock, who made an immense contribution to music education in Ireland.
-Broadcast on RTÉ lyric fm on 21 November 2014 at 7 pm.
+Broadcast on RTÉ lyric fm on 21 November 2014.

 Counting the milestones – one hour documentary on the life and work of author and tramp Jim Phelan.
-Broadcast on RTÉ lyric fm on Friday 18 July 2014 at 7 pm.
+Broadcast on RTÉ lyric fm on Friday 18 July 2014.

 History on a Plate, a six-part series made in collaboration with Catherine Cleary, freelance journalist and restaurant critic with the Irish Times, and social historian Juliana Adelman.
 Broadcast on Fridays at 7 pm on RTÉ lyric fm from 5 July to 9 August 2013.
 Re-broadcast on RTÉ Radio One on Saturdays at 7:30 pm from 11 October 2014.